MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/developers-guide.md

 ## PowerShell guides

-These scripts, generally used by Azure Rights management administrators, are useful for developing and testing your service applications.
+Generally used by Azure Rights management administrators, PowerShell cmdlets are also useful for developing and testing your service applications.
+For more information, see [Using PowerShell with the Azure Information Protection client](/information-protection/rms-client/client-admin-guide-powershell).

-- [Azure Rights Management Cmdlets](https://msdn.microsoft.com/library/azure/dn629398.aspx) let you administer Azure RMS from the command line.
-Although this enables automation, it also supports reliable and repeated processes to help reduce administrative overheads.
-In addition, some Azure RMS advanced configurations and operations require Azure PowerShell.
-- [RMS Protection Cmdlets](https://msdn.microsoft.com/library/azure/mt433195.aspx) can be used with Azure Rights Management (Azure RMS) data protection from Azure Information Protection, or with Active Directory Rights Management Services (AD RMS) and supplement other PowerShell modules for these Rights Management deployments.
-Use these RMS Protection cmdlets to bulk protect and unprotect files for any file type

 ## User applications